 Autism in Calgary: Seeing the World Through a Different Lens

-Autism isn’t about being “less”—it’s about processing and experiencing the world in a way that’s uniquely yours.
-You might notice details others miss, think deeply about topics you love, or approach problems from angles most people wouldn’t consider.
+Autism isn’t about being “less”—it’s about experiencing the world in a way that’s uniquely yours.
+You might notice details others miss, think deeply about topics you love, or solve problems from angles most people wouldn’t imagine.

 Autism can look different from person to person, and it’s not always obvious—especially in adults or those who have learned to mask.
 Common signs may include: